RedSquirrrel/todo/tasks.md

 ## Mark todos as complete + add "text-decoration: line-through"; - DONE

+## Clear all completed todos; - DONE

+## Persist the localstorage if todo has deleted and update the Counter - DONE

-See hover states for all interactive elements on the page;
+## See hover states for all interactive elements on the page; - DONE

 Filter by all/active/complete todos; ...

-Clear all completed todos; ...

-Persist the localstorage if todo has deleted and update the Counter ...